Jana-Marie/Rainbow-Space-Invader/README.md

 With the OpenScad sketch provided, you can print multi/rainbow colored objects/space Invaders.
 To do so, the sketch will slice your object into levels, which you can print level by level with a different color.
 It will also provide structure, wich will the printer allow to stack and align the levels perfectly.

+Usage:

+The sketch is used to slice .stl and other 3D files, like Space-Invaders or Mate-Clips and make them printable in (different colored) layers.
+Colors \o/

+How it works:

+It will simply slice the sketch and add some corner marks to it, which allows the 3D-printer to align the prints perfectly.

 Instructions:

 1. load your obejct into the sketch (look into the sketch for more informations)